George Clifford, 3rd Earl of Cumberland

-Sir George Clifford, 3rd Earl of Cumberland, 13th Baron de Clifford, 13th Lord of Skipton (8 August 1558 – 30 October 1605), was an English peer, naval commander, and courtier of Queen Elizabeth I of England.
+George Clifford, 3rd Earl of Cumberland, 13th Baron de Clifford, 13th Lord of Skipton (8 August 1558 – 30 October 1605), was an English peer, naval commander, and courtier of Queen Elizabeth I of England.
 He was notable at court for his jousting, at the Accession Day Tilts, which were highlights of the year at court.
 Two famous survivals, his portrait miniature by Nicholas Hilliard (c.
 1590, now National Maritime Museum) and a garniture of Greenwich armour (now at the Metropolitan Museum of Art), reflect this important part of his life.
 In contrast, he neglected his estates in the far north of England and left a long succession dispute between his heirs.